PhilipRurka/Build-Server/README.md

 ### Header
 The header will be sticky and contain five links.
-The Home link will route to the landing page and the Modal Page link will route to the modal page.
+The Home link will route to the Landing Page and the Modal Page link will route to the Modal Page.

 The active and hover state of the links in the header share the same style.
 Links entering this state should not push or break the position of the other links.